scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Using data analysis codes  ``Delta``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a very broad sense, data analysis can be described as applying a transformation :math:`F` to some data :math:`d`,
+In a broad sense, data analysis can be described as applying a transformation :math:`F` to some data :math:`d`,

 .. math::